dakhamohammed/alx-low_level_programming/0x02-functions_nested_loops/README.md

     - Function that prints the n times table, starting with 0.
       - If n is greater than 15 or less than 0 the function should not print anything

+14. 101-natural.c
+    - C program that computes and prints the sum of all the multiples of 3 or 5 below 1024.